cmderdev/cmder/README.md

 ## Why use it

 The main advantage of Cmder is portability.
 It is designed to be totally self-contained with no external dependencies, which makes it great for **USB Sticks** or **cloud storage**.
-So you can carry your console, aliases and binaries (like wget, curl and git) with you anywhere.
+So you can carry your console, aliases and binaries (like `wget`, `curl` and `git`) with you anywhere.

 The Cmder's user interface is also designed to be more eye pleasing, and you can compare the main differences between Cmder and ConEmu [here](https://conemu.github.io/en/cmder.html).